Tu trouveras... 10 ans de succès (Best of)

 Tu trouveras...
 10 ans de succès is the first "best of" compilation album released in France by Canadian singer Natasha St-Pier.
 It was released on 27 November 2009.
 One of the new songs, "L'instant T", was released as the first single on 27 September 2009.
 An English version of "L'instant T", entitled "Trade It All", is also included on the album.

+The compilation album was recommended in the "French Music Blog".